-Dr. Maurice Johnson is an accomplished educator, researcher, and scholar specializing in media, communications, and Hip Hop culture.
+Dr. Maurice Johnson’s specialization is in education, critical media studies, communications, and Hip Hop culture.

-He earned a Bachelor of Science in Magazine Production from Florida A&M University’s School of Journalism & Graphic Communication and a Master of Science in Integrated Marketing Communications from Florida State University’s College of Communication and Information, where he also completed graduate certificates in digital video production and project management.
+He earned a Bachelor of Science in Magazine Journalism from Florida A&M University’s School of Journalism & Graphic Communication and a Master of Science in Integrated Marketing Communications from the Florida State University College of Communication and Information, where he also completed graduate certificates in digital video production and project management.

 Dr. Johnson holds a Ph.D. in Educational Leadership from Florida A&M University’s College of Education.
 His research examines the intersection of Hip Hop culture, urban schools, and culturally responsive teaching and leadership.

-His scholarship has been featured at national and international conferences, including the East Carolina University Emerging Scholars Symposium, the Annual Conference on The First-Year Experience, and the American Educational Research Association Annual Meeting.
+His scholarship has been featured at national and international conferences, including the East Carolina University Emerging Scholars Symposium, the Annual Conference on The First-Year Experience, the American Educational Research Association Annual Meeting, and the Howard University Hip Hop Studies Conference.

 He has also been a featured speaker at the Leon County Library Lecture Series and a panelist for the 10th Annual Created Equal: The Rhythm and Resilience of Black Music Conference.